 Magnum photographer Danny Lyon captured commuters on the New York City subway back in 1966.
-Today, and for the next year, they are on display at the Atlantic Avenue Barclays Center stop in Brooklyn.
 These amazing color photographs don’t look their age; there’s a certain quality to Lyon’s work that makes these 48-year-old photographs feel contemporary, except for the obvious changes to the decor of the subway.

 New York City has drastically changed in the past 50 years.
 To some long-time residents, parts are unrecognizable.
 One thing that has remained less changed is the subway.
 While New York City streets were being transformed, the underground remains a static image of nostalgia.
 While many trains have been updated, virtually everything else remains the same: the silently contemplative riders, grinning children, signage.